Somonator/wp-terms-dictionary/Readme.txt

 === Terms Dictionary ===
 Contributors: Somonator
-Tags: dictionary, automatic
+Tags: dictionary
-Tested up to: 5.2.3
+Tested up to: 5.7

 Create a dictionary to your site in a couple of clicks.